 Before you became a leader, perhaps everything was about you; now as a leader – everything is about the team and the people who serve that teams goals.

-About the Author: The “Managers Coach”, Nicholas Pollice is President of The Pollice Management Consulting Group located in Southern Ontario, Canada.
-An international presenter and consultant, he is known as a leader in operations management.
-Nicholas conducts programs in conflict resolution, leadership, supervision and management and has been a consultant since 1989.
-Author of several management and leadership publications, his presentations have been consistently ranked in the top10 %.
+Nicholas Pollice is President of The Pollice Management Consulting Group located in Niagara, Ontario, Canada.
+An international facilitator, presenter and consultant, he is known as an operations management leader and coach.
+Nicholas conducts programs in leadership, supervision, communication, negotiation, conflict resolution and strategic planning.
+He has been a international consultant since 1989 and is the author of several professional publications.
+His presentations have been consistently ranked in the top 10% throughout North America.
+See Nicholas’ bio, his other publications and services on the PMCG.
+Website at www.pollicemanagement.com